Die4Ever/deus-ex-randomizer/README.md

 There are also settings for
 * Crowd Control!
 Let your viewers troll you or help you!
 Check [their website](https://crowdcontrol.live/) for when they enable Deus Ex Randomizer
+    * If you want to try some of the Crowd Control features without actually streaming, you can try the "OfflineCrowdControl.py" script to randomly send Crowd Control messages to your local game!
+Requires Python 3.8 or above
 * new game modes!
     * Rearranged Levels is in beta, it changes what level each teleporter takes you to, but keeps it within the same mission.
     * Horde Mode is in beta and mostly I think it just needs balancing.